artkoder/events-bot-new/docs/PROMPTS.md

-festival          - festival name or empty string festival_full     - full festival edition name or empty string date              - single date or range (YYYY-MM-DD or YYYY-MM-DD..YYYY-MM-DD) time              - start time or time range (HH:MM or HH:MM..HH:MM) location_name     - venue name; shorten bureaucratic phrases, trim honorifics to surnames/initials, avoid repeating the city location_address  - street address if present; drop markers like «ул.»/«улица», «д.»/«дом» and similar bureaucratic words, keep the concise street + number without the city name city              - city name only; do not duplicate it in `location_address`
+festival          - festival name or empty string festival_full     - full festival edition name or empty string date              - single date or range (YYYY-MM-DD or YYYY-MM-DD..YYYY-MM-DD) time              - start time or time range (HH:MM or HH:MM..HH:MM).
+When a theatre announcement lists several start times for the same date (e.g. «начало в 12:00 и 17:00»), treat each start time as a separate event with the shared date instead of compressing them into a time range. location_name     - venue name; shorten bureaucratic phrases, trim honorifics to surnames/initials, avoid repeating the city location_address  - street address if present; drop markers like «ул.»/«улица», «д.»/«дом» and similar bureaucratic words, keep the concise street + number without the city name city              - city name only; do not duplicate it in `location_address`